dz365/dz365.github.io/journal/2025/January.md

 ### Wednesday January 15, 23:52

 Latest chapter of FGO released today so I've been playing for for a good chunk of the day.

+### Thursday January 16, 16:19

+Finished LB7 and damn, it did not disappoint at all.
+This might've been my favourite lostbelt.